Zaytah/wanderworld/README.md

-Wanderworld - Infinite Procedural Generation
--- Three.js, Rapier.js
+Wanderworld - Infinite Procedural Generation with Chunk Based Rendering -- Three.js, Rapier.js
--- Chunk Based Rendering
 --

 > Basic WASD controls and camera movement with pointer lock (click to lock mouse in window, 'esc' to exit)